Migratory Bird Management

 About Heather Wilson

 Heather and her unique biologist-pilot skillset has made her the subject of popular articles and media outlets, including articles in the online magazines of Vogue, Outside, Smithsonian, and Smithsonian Air & Space.
 She has also been featured in film, TV, and podcasts, including the short film Chasing Birds in Beringia by Stephani Gordon, the Mission Unstoppable TV show - How Biologists Count Birds, the educational video "Winter Survey and Increasing Population of Black Brant", and the Wander Women Podcast.
-When not working or the subject of media frenzy, Heather is busy compiling data, writing reports, and preparing for more surveys!
+When not working, Heather is busy compiling data, writing reports, and preparing for more surveys!
 She likes to spend her off-time hiking, hunting, fishing, flying, and playing music with her family.

 For more information about becoming a pilot/biologist and the Alaska USFWS Aviation Program, visit: